 Our Whale shark monitoring programs are scheduled throughout the year and duration is dependent on the intensity of the research agenda.
 The monitoring programs between May and June focus directly on the mature population of pregnant females in Mexican waters, which aggregate around Espiritu Santo Island (La Paz) & Los Cabos one of only two places globally where these mature sharks are seen.
 These intensive monitoring programs are designed for the more physically hardened individual who enjoys volunteering and is willing to push them self to the highest level of scientific research.

-Internship opportunities are available from January through till March and from October to December offer a more comprehensive long-term volunteer experience, predominantly monitoring the juvenile population of sharks around La Paz area.
+Internship opportunities are available from October through till June!
+We offer a more comprehensive long-term volunteer experience, predominantly monitoring the juvenile population of sharks around the La Paz area.
 This internship is ideal for the first time volunteer that wishes to gain valuable experience in the field and a foundation to marine conservation in a working organization.
 Alternatively, we offer shorter volunteer opportunities throughout the year, which can be adjusted to suit personal availability and dependent on availability during the time of interest.

-A full Price list & dates for all whale shark monitoring programs for October 2019-June 2020 are presented in the table below:
+A full Price list & preference dates for the whale shark monitoring programs for October 2020-June 2021 are presented in the table below:

 |Program Dates||Location||Program Length||Cost|